If you’re still contemplating the conclusion of our last post, “Israel – Guess Who?”, then this follow-up is sure to make things more interesting.

 As the firstborn bull is his glory, and the horns of the wild ox are his horns; with them he will butt peoples together to the ends of the earth.
 And they are the ten thousands of Ephraim, and they are the thousands of Manasseh.
 (Deuteronomy 33:17)

 At the same time, just as the Israelites leaving Egypt had a large host of alien peoples with them (Exod.
 12:37-38), Ephraim will also have a large number of foreign populations with him.
 To demonstrate, in the book of Hosea, regarding the time after Ephraim has received his unconditional blessing of great wealth, we read:

 Ephraim mixes himself among peoples . . . foreigners have eaten up his strength, he does not know it.
 (Hosea 7:8-9)

 This prophecy is set in the time just before Ephraim’s fall and his nation being scattered among the nations of the world.
 They will go from unconditional blessings to conditional curses because they will refuse to return to Yahweh.
 The numbers of the Israelites in the period before they return to the Promised Land will reach into the millions.

 Yet the number of the sons of Israel will be as the sand of the sea, which is not measured and not numbered.
 And it will be, in the place where it was said to them, You are not my people, it shall be said to them, Sons of the living el.
 (Hosea 1:10)

-As previously noted in the Ranger’s previous post, Ephraim will become a world-leading military power during the unconditional blessing period.
+As previously noted in our previous post, Ephraim will become a world-leading military power during the unconditional blessing period.

 And lords of arrows vex him (Joseph) and shoot at him and lurk for him, but his bow abides in strength, his hands of his arms are made agile from the hands of the valiant one of Jacob, from the shepherd, the rock of Israel, from the el of your fathers.
 (Genesis 49:22-26)